What is the SDR deflator?

 The SDR deflator (in U.S. dollar terms) is then calculated as

-Where the conversion factor from SDR to U.S. dollars is calculated using the Atlas method, i.e.,
+Where the conversion factor from SDR to U.S. dollars is calculated using the Atlas method:

 Notes

-- The formula used to calculate the SDR deflator in dollar terms is missing the base year exchange rate, which would rescale it relative to the base year value of the SDR.
-However, because the deflator is only used to calculate the inflation rate (t-2 to t and from t-1 to t) in the Atlas exchange rate formula and, similarly, is used to update the income thresholds by the annual rate of inflation, the omission of the base year exchange rate, a constant, has no effect on either.
+• The formula used to calculate the SDR deflator in dollar terms does not include a base year exchange rate, which would rescale it relative to the base year value of the SDR.
+This is because the deflator is only used to calculate the inflation rate (from t-2 to t and from t-1 to t) in the Atlas exchange rate formula and, similarly, is used to update the income thresholds by the annual rate of inflation, therefore the omission of the base year exchange rate (a constant) has no effect.